MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ### About the ERP data transfer app

-Contoso is an PaaS/SaaS in cloud platform who transfers data between E-commerce, ERP, CRM, marketplace, mail automation platforms and shipping platforms.
+Contoso is an PaaS or SaaS in cloud platform who transfers data between E-commerce, ERP, CRM, marketplace, mail automation platforms and shipping platforms.
 Contoso allows automatic transfer  between connected platforms, through its workflows.
 Users can activate and deactivate workflows with just a click after they connect to platforms, they are interested in.

 ### Feature list for ERP data transfer app